NeetCode APIneetcode.io ↗

 Problem Detail

-get_course_chapters takes a course_id string such as dsa-for-beginners, advanced-algorithms, or system-design-interview and returns the course name, a baseCodeUrl for associated code files (absent on some courses), and a sections array.
-Each section contains a lessons array with metadata including video IDs, suggested problems, and lesson length. get_lesson_article takes both course_id and a case-sensitive lesson_name (exactly matching what get_course_chapters returned) and returns the lesson's content in markdown.
+get_course_chapters accepts a course_id (accepted values include dsa-for-beginners, advanced-algorithms, system-design-interview) and returns the course name, course_id, optional baseCodeUrl, and a sections array.
+Each section contains a lessons array with metadata including video IDs, suggested problems, and lesson length. get_lesson_article retrieves the markdown/HTML content for a named lesson; it requires both course_id and a case-sensitive lesson_name exactly matching a value from get_course_chapters.
 If no article exists for the lesson, the endpoint returns a stale_input error with kind input_not_found.

 | Tier | Price | Credits/month | Rate limit |